 German enterprises in both China and Germany are major targets for information campaigns related to the Belt and Road Initiative.
 Enterprises generally respond positively although with circumspection (only 36 percent of German companies in China expect positive effects for their business).
 Especially large enterprises (e.g., Siemens) have played along and created their own "BRI Task Forces."
 Siemens CEO Joe Kaeser said in Davos in 2018 that the Belt and Road would become the "new WTO."
-Similar to instances elsewhere, when the Daimler company used a quote from the Dalai Lama on its Instagram account, it was confronted with massive protests in China's media and it apologized publicly-twice-to China.
+Similar to instances elsewhere, when the Daimler company used a quote from the Dalai Lama on its Instagram account, it was confronted with massive protests in China's media and it apologized publicly twice-to China.
 The city of Duisburg (one of the terminals of the trans-Eurasian railroads) in January 2018 reached a "strategic cooperation" agreement with Huawei to turn Duisburg into a "smart city."
-That entailed having Huawei build a "Rhine Cloud" to host Duisburg's data.3 make some inroads into the mainstream German press.
-China Daily's advertisement supplement, China Watch, is published in only one daily, after readers protested its inclusion in another paper.
-In 2017, China's state-run Xinhua News Agency partnered with a German firm, the German Television News Agency or DFA, to provide soft features about how important China is to Germany.
-Called Nihao Deutschland, the program has been criticized as propaganda in the mainstream German press.4
+That entailed having Huawei build a "Rhine Cloud" to host Duisburg's data.3

+German media have, for decades, been the target of official and unofficial Chinese criticism that they are "anti-Chinese."
+China's state-run media have sought to make some inroads into the mainstream German press.
+China Daily's advertisement supplement, China Watch, has been published in only one daily newspaper since readers protested its inclusion in another paper.
+In 2017, China's state-run Xinhua News Agency partnered with a German firm, the German Television News Agency, or DFA, to provide soft features about how important China is to Germany.
+Called "Nihao Deutschland," the program has been criticized as propaganda in the mainstream German press.4